jparkington/Project-Gambit/Dev Scripts/to-do.md

 To-do:
-- Find a way to update alive_bar
 - Update Navigator to use the list of parsers
 - Add a centipawn plot to the bottom of Navigator's tkinter canvas

+Nice-to-have (before presentation)
 - Turn cent_log_reg into a class with methods
+- Find a way to update alive_bar
 - Update README
 - Add citations to paper
 - Rework intro, Nelson's changes, and conclusion